aschuerch/Microbial-Genomics-2018/_episodes/11-annotation.md

 {: .bash}

-> ## Exercise: How many coding regions did PROKKA find in the contigs??
+> ## Discussion: How many coding regions did PROKKA find in the contigs??
 >
 > Find out how many coding regions there are in the *M. tuberculosis* isolates.
 Enter your solution in the
 > [table](https://docs.google.com/spreadsheets/d/1xjiliy_USyMwiyzEgWhpn8_109F7Z3jPM_f7Jp-lOb8/edit?usp=sharing) under the head 'Number of CDS'